Muhammad Ali: In media and popular culture

 On the set of Freedom Road Ali met Canadian singer-songwriter Michel, and subsequently helped create Michel's album The First Flight of the Gizzelda Dragon and an unaired television special featuring them both.

 Ali was the subject of the British television program This Is Your Life in 1978 when he was surprised by Eamonn Andrews.
 Ali was featured in Superman vs. Muhammad Ali, a 1978 DC Comics comic book pitting the champ against the superhero.
-In 1979, Ali guest-starred as himself in an episode of the NBC sitcom Diff'rent Strokes.
+In 1979, Ali guest starred as himself in an episode of the NBC sitcom Diff'rent Strokes.
 The show's title itself was inspired by the quote "Different strokes for different folks" popularized in 1966 by Ali, who also inspired the title of the 1967 Syl Johnson song "Different Strokes", one of the most sampled songs in pop music history.

-He also wrote several bestselling books about his career, including The Greatest: My Own Story and The Soul of a Butterfly.
+He also wrote several bestselling books about his career, including The Greatest: My Own Story, Healing: A Journal of Tolerance and Understanding, and The Soul of a Butterfly.
 The Muhammad Ali effect, named after Ali, is a term that came into use in psychology in the 1980s, as he stated in The Greatest: My Own Story: "I only said I was the greatest, not the smartest."
 According to this effect, when people are asked to rate their intelligence and moral behavior in comparison to others, people will rate themselves as more moral, but not more intelligent than others.
+Ali cooperated with Thomas Hauser on a biography, Muhammad Ali: His Life and Times.
+The oral history was released in 1991.

 When We Were Kings, a 1996 documentary about the Rumble in the Jungle, won the Academy Award for Best Documentary Feature.
 The 2001 biopic Ali garnered a Best Actor Oscar nomination for Will Smith for his portrayal of Ali.
 Prior to making the film, Smith rejected the role until Ali requested that he accept it.
 Smith said the first thing Ali told him was: "Man, you're almost pretty enough to play me."